-6.5 For the purpose of paragraph 6.2(b), displacing or impeding exports shall include any case in which, subject to the provisions of paragraph 6.8 below, it has been demonstrated to the Committee that there has been a change in relative shares of the market to the disadvantage of the non-subsidized like product (over an appropriately representative period of, in normal circumstances, at least one year, sufficient to demonstrate clear trends in the development of the market for the product concerned).
-"Change in relative shares of the market" shall include any of the following situations: (i) there is an increase in the market share of the subsidized product; (ii) the market share of the subsidized product remains constant in circumstances in which, in the absence of the subsidy, it would have declined; (iii) the market share of the subsidized product declines, but at a slower rate than would have been the case in the absence of the subsidy.

-6.6 For the purpose of paragraph 6.2(c), price undercutting should be demonstrated through comparing prices of the subsidized product with prices of like non-subsidized products supplied to the same market.
+- 6.4 For the purpose of paragraph 3(a) above, displacing or impeding imports shall include any case in which it has been demonstrated to the Committee that a subsidy has been granted or significantly increased on a product which directly competes with the product on which a GATT concession as set out in the GATT schedule, or another GATT benefit has been granted. - 6.5 For the purpose of paragraph 3(b) above, displacing or impeding exports shall include any case in which, subject to the provisions of paragraph 8 below, it has been demonstrated to the Committee that there has been a change in relative shares of the market to the disadvantage of the non-subsidized like product (over an appropriately representative period of, in normal circumstances, at least one year, sufficient to demonstrate clear trends in the development of the market for the product concerned).
+"Change in relative shares of the market" shall include any of the following situations: (i) there is an increase in the market share of the subsidized product remains constant in circumstances in which, in the absence of the subsidy, it would have declined; (iii) the market share of the subsidized product declines, but at a slower rate than would have been the case in the absence of the subsidy. - 6.6 For the purpose of paragraph 3(c) above, price undercutting should be demonstrated to the Committee through comparing prices of the subsidized product with prices of like non-subsidized products supplied to the same market.
 The comparison shall be made at the same level of trade and at comparable times.
-However, if such a direct comparison is not possible, the existence of price undercutting may be demonstrated on the basis of export unit values.

-6.7 Each signatory, in the market of which serious prejudice is alleged to have arisen, shall make available to the parties to a dispute and to the Committee all relevant information that can be obtained as to the changes in market shares of the disputing parties as well as concerning prices of the products involved.

-6.8 Displacement resulting in serious prejudice shall not be deemed to occur where any of the following circumstances exist during the relevant period:
+However, if such a direct comparison is not possible, the existence of price undercutting may be demonstrated on the basis of export unit values. - 6.7 Each signatory, in the market of which serious prejudice is alleged to have arisen, shall, subject to the provisions of paragraph 3 of Annex V, make available to the parties to a dispute and to the Committee all relevant information that can be obtained as to the changes in market shares of the disputing parties as well as concerning prices of the products involved. - 6.8 Displacement resulting in serious prejudice shall not arise under paragraph 3 above where any of the following circumstances exist during the relevant period: - (a) prohibition or restriction on exports of the like product from the complaining signatory or on imports from the complaining signatory into the third market concerned;